About managing exam stress

 A good night's sleep improves concentration levels and brain power the next day.
 It is better for students to be rested and clear-headed than exhausted and foggy.

-If your Year 12 is have trouble sleeping, suggest some of the relaxation exercises above.
+If your Year 12 is having trouble sleeping, suggest some of the relaxation techniques mentioned on this page.

 Friends can help with study